niranjan92/go-hackathon-starter/README.md

 # Welcome to Go Hackathon Starter!

 ## Motivation
 A common complaint for folks starting out with golang is no availabitliy of commonly available.
-This project is heavily inspired by
-TODO://
+This project is heavily inspired by [hackathon starter](https://github.com/sahat/hackathon-starter) which is based on nodejs and express.
+Being a developer with both nodejs and Go experience, I found this missing in the Golang ecosystem.
+This project is a first step towards that direction.

 ## Getting Started